lucashuet93/Connecting-To-Dynamics-CDS-SDK/README.md

 - Navigate to the [Power Platform Admin Center](https://admin.powerplatform.com).

-- Find the 'Environments' blade and select the proper enviroment.
+- Find the 'Environments' blade and select the proper environment.
 Open the 'Environment URL'.

 - Click the Settings icon and select 'Advanced Settings' from the dropdown, which loads the environment settings page.